Bergenfrundt/socialjustice/README.md

 1. My mission statement/goal

-2. My sphere of influence
+2. My action plan & sphere of influence

-3. My plan

-4. My research
-    * Statistics
-    * What i can do
-    * etc.

-5. How i can help
+3. My research & how i can help

-6. My presentation for my class
+4. My presentation for my class

-7. My reflection
+5. My reflection

+6. Documentation of my action

+Sorry, no pictures for the documentation.
+WHere i am going to volunteer does not allow cameras

 These documents will be created as the project moves along.